Nuitka/Nuitka-website/doc/posts/nuitka-release-0525.rst

 **********

--  Moved the tools to compare CPython output, to sort import statements (isort) to autoformat the source code (Redbaron usage), and to check with PyLint to a common new ``nuitka.tools`` package, runnable with ``__main__`` modules and dedicated runners in ``bin`` directory.
+-  Moved the tools to compare CPython output, to sort import statements (isort) to auto-format the source code (Redbaron usage), and to check with PyLint to a common new ``nuitka.tools`` package, runnable with ``__main__`` modules and dedicated runners in ``bin`` directory.